- Make/Cancel an Appointment

 When and where to apply

-Completed application materials are due by the end of the day on February 22 [NOTE: DEADLINE EXTENDED TO MARCH 8].
+Completed application materials are due by the end of the day on March 3.
 If you prefer not to email your application, you may mail it to the Writing Center at CB# 5137 or drop it off at our main office in the Student and Academic Services Building North.

 When you will hear back

-We anticipate that candidates whose applications look promising will be interviewed between March 25 and April 5 and that offers will be made starting around April 15.
+We anticipate that candidates whose applications look promising will be interviewed between in late March and early April and that offers will be made starting in mid-April.

-If you have questions about the Writing Center, the application process, our hiring guidelines, or our teaching assistantships, contact Dr. Vicki Behrens, Writing Center Assistant Director, at 962-4799 or firstname.lastname@example.org.
+If you have questions about the Writing Center, the application process, our hiring guidelines, or our teaching assistantships, contact Dr. Kimberly Abels at firstname.lastname@example.org.